Under Armour All-America Game 2019: Date, Time TV Schedule, Rosters and More

 OLB Owen Pappoe, Loganville, Georgia

-Pappoe is rated as the No. 1 outside linebacker in the country by ESPN.com, and he has signed his letter of intent to play his college football at Auburn.
+Owen Pappoe is rated as the No. 1 outside linebacker in the country by ESPN.com, and he has signed his letter of intent to play college football at Auburn.

-In addition to putting his name on a contract with the Tigers, Pappoe was recruited by nearly all the top programs, including Alabama, Clemson, Ohio State, Florida, and Michigan.
+In addition to putting his name on a contract with the Tigers, he was recruited by nearly all the top programs, including Alabama, Clemson, Ohio State, Florida, and Michigan.

 The 6'1", 209-pound Pappoe is an aggressive tackler who can go sideline to sideline to make plays, and that's largely the result of his 4.47 speed in the 40 and his excellent football instincts.

-In addition to showing his tremendous skill level, the belief is that if he can add significant weight and strength, he could become one of the sport's dominant players.
+In addition to showing his tremendous skill level, the belief is if he can add significant weight and strength, he could become one of the sport's dominant players.

 S Lewis Cine, Cedar Hill, Texas

-Cine is ranked third among safeties in the nation, and he has signed to play his college football at Georgia.
+Lewis Cine is ranked third among safeties in the nation, and he has signed to play his college football at Georgia.

-The 6'2", 181-pound Cine was also recruited by Alabama, Penn State, Texas, Texas A&M, and Wisconsin before he decided to go with the Bulldogs.
+The 6'2", 181-pound star was also recruited by Alabama, Penn State, Texas, Texas A&M, and Wisconsin before he decided to go with the Bulldogs.

 Cine has the kind of size that coaches like at this vital position, and he backs that up with game-changing hitting ability.
-Opposing receivers who venture into Cine's area of the field are likely to think twice before they do it a second time because he is such an explosive tackler.
+Opposing receivers who venture into his area of the field are likely to think twice before they do it a second time because he is such an explosive tackler.

 Cine is good in his pass coverage, but that's where he needs the most work.
-If opposing offensive lines can provide the quarterback with solid protection, Cine can have trouble staying with receivers who can put together double moves.
-If he improves in that area, Cine will have a tremendous impact during his career at Georgia.
+If opposing offensive lines can provide the quarterback with solid protection, he can have trouble staying with receivers who can put together double moves.
+If he improves in that area, he will have a tremendous impact during his career at Georgia.

 RB Noah Cain, Bradenton, Florida

-Cain has decided to play his college football at Penn State, and he hopes he can follow in the foot steps of former Penn State running back Saquon Barkley.
+Cain has decided to play his college football at Penn State, and he hopes he can follow in the footsteps of former Penn State running back Saquon Barkley.

-Barkley was the best running back in the nation in 2017, and the New York Giants made him the No. 2 pick overall in 2018 and he enjoyed a brilliant rookie season in the NFL.
+Barkley was the best running back in the nation in 2017, and the New York Giants made him the No. 2 pick overall in 2018.
+He enjoyed a brilliant rookie season in the NFL.

 Cain is the fourth-ranked running back in the nation, and the 5'11", 209-pound star was also recruited by Auburn, Texas, Georgia, LSU, Miami, and Michigan.

 The running back has good but not great speed, and he makes up for that minor deficiency with excellent power that allows him to take on the tackler and knock him backwards.

 Cain has tremendous form in addition to his shocking strength, and he should have the ability to wear down defenses at the college level.

 Texas Humbles Georgia in Sugar Bowl